Benlagra/GeClDa/PeerAss/README.md

        This function addresses the 2nd task of the brief by choosing `paterns <- c('-min\\(\\)', '-std\\(\\)')` in the previous function.

        Given the `data.frame` of indices, obtained by using the last function or entered by the user, the function extracts the relevent columns from the large `data.frame` of the merged data and outputs the corresponding reduced `data.frame`.
-This containss 3 categorical columns (Subject_id, Group, Activity) and 33 numerical columns for each pattern looked for in the previous function.
+This contains 2 categorical columns (Subject_id, Activity) and 33 numerical columns for each pattern looked for in the previous function.
 Eg: if `patterns=c('-mean\\(\\)', '-std\\(\\)')`, the data frame output will contain 68 = 2 + 33 + 33 columns.

        Notice that if you want to enter the indices yourself without using the previous function, `indices` should be a `data.frame` with at least a character column for features' names and an integer column for indices.
 The function returns only the data for which the index is not `NA`.